 You’re offered a bet on a coin toss, heads or tails.
-If you called heads, you win $10.
-If you called tails, you lose $10.
+If you call heads, you win $10.
+If you call tails, you lose $10.
 Are you willing to play this game?

 The pain of loss or missing out can be a strong motivator for consumers to buy.
 This strong emotion affects the fast-thinking brain.
 This emotion dates back to the time of early humans.
 For them losing an opportunity could have meant life or death.